ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 ### Choosing Auth Method

-- Who is going to acces Vault?
+- Who is going to access Vault?
   - External/Internal
   - Human/Machine
 - How are they going to access it?